-Quickly identify and troubleshoot service-level connectivity issues that impact cluster applications by leveraging the unique perspective provided by the Dynamic Service Graph
+Quickly identify and troubleshoot service-level connectivity issues that impact cluster applications by leveraging the unique perspective provided by the Dynamic Service and Threat Graph

 Observe microservice activities and interactions within a Kubernetes cluster with a dynamic live view that helps identify and troubleshoot connectivity issues faster